Paolo Rotondo

 Paolo Rotondo is a New Zealand director, writer and actor of stage and screen.

 Biography

-Rontondo was born in Napoli, Italy, from a Neapolitan father and New Zealand mother of Irish descent.
+Rotondo was born in Napoli, Italy, from a Neapolitan father and New Zealand mother of Irish descent.
 He grew up in Italy and moved to New Zealand when he was eleven.

 As an actor, Rotondo is best known for his character Andrew Solomon on the New Zealand soap opera Shortland Street.
 In 2016 he released his debut feature film "Orphans & Kingdoms" to great critical acclaim.
 He was a lead in the New Zealand feature film Stickmen.
 Television roles include on Xena: Warrior Princess, and When We Go to War.
 He was nominated for TV Guide Best actor' on two occasions.
 In 2016 Paolo played Johnny Torrio, Al Capone's infamous mentor in the US Television series The Making of the Mob: Chicago.